tomato42/tls13-spec/draft-ietf-tls-tls13.md

 with shared keys, or can use PSKs alone, at the cost of losing forward secrecy.

-TLS's PSK mode can also be used to eliminate the cost of publc key operations for repeated interactions between the same client/server pair: once a handshake has completed, the server can send the client a PSK identifier which corresponds to a key derived from the initial handshake.
+TLS's PSK mode can also be used to eliminate the cost of public key operations for repeated interactions between the same client/server pair: once a handshake has completed, the server can send the client a PSK identifier which corresponds to a key derived from the initial handshake.
 The client can then use that PSK in future handshakes; if the server accepts it, then the security context of the original connection is tied to the new connection.
-In TLS 1.2 and below, this functionality was provided by "session resumption" and "session tickets {{RFC4507}}.
+In TLS 1.2 and below, this functionality was provided by "session resumption" and "session tickets" {{RFC4507}}.
 Both mechanisms are obsoleted in TLS 1.3.

 The contents and significance of each message will be presented in detail in